Umesh-ui/spreadsheet/README.md

 4. To change the background of the cell when you hover there will be a small color picker in the bottom right corner to pick any color
 5. There is a button at the top **Add Row** and **Add Column** to add rows and columns accordingly.
 6. On click of **Save** button the json file will be downloaded with all values

+## Load the json data

-7. You can also import/load the json data in the sheet you have to import the file
+1. click on choose file to import/load the json data in the sheet